 This introductory course will give students an introduction to Journalism, Mass Media, and Digital Media Arts.
 The course will also provide the computer skills necessary for the various productions and publications at TJ.
 Material to be covered includes but is not limited to: desktop publishing, graphics, video and audio editing, web design, programming, 3D animation, technical writing, and formal and informal presentations.
 Students must complete a portfolio based on coursework, and obtain the instructor recommendations in order to be considered for further classes in the CCT program.

-Software Engineering 1 – This course uses game design and development to introduce students to the basics of computer programming.
-Emphasis is on defining game objectives, game story, character development, graphic development, basic programming, game mechanics, testing, and revision.
-Students will design, create and publish multiple game programs.
+This course introduces students to the basics of computer programming, using multiple programming environments.
+All students will create numerous programs; and design and create their own interactive programming project.
 Completion of both semesters with a grade of “C” or better qualifies the student for concurrent enrollment credit for CSC126 – Game Design and Development at Arapahoe Community College.

-Pathways Engineering – This is the Capstone course for students in Software Engineering, Web Design, or 3D Design.
-There are three primary focus areas: a senior technology project, a CCT on-line portfolio, and post-secondary planning.
+This is the Capstone course for students in Computer Science, 3D Animation, or Web Design.
+There are three primary focus areas: a senior technology project, a CCTM on-line portfolio, and post-secondary planning.
 The senior project can be completed individually or as part of a team.
 A framework created by the Project Management Institute is used to document the project planning process and students may enter their project in the High School Project of the Year competition to compete for college scholarships.
 Post-secondary planning will include college applications, visiting with colleges and scholarship applications.
-The CCT portfolio will show off each student’s best work while in the CCT program.
+The CCTM portfolio will show off each student’s best work while in the CCTM program.

-Beginning Robotics – This dynamic Beginning Robotics course will introduce students to the exciting world of mechanical engineering, industrial design, and computer programming.
-Using the Tetrix Robotics building platform with the Android communication system and Java programming, students will build robots that solve the annual FIRST Tech Challenge, and have a chance to compete with other students across the nation.
+Robotics and Automated Sys 1 – This dynamic Beginning Robotics course will introduce students to the exciting world of mechanical engineering, industrial design, and computer programming.
+Using Sparkfun Kits, students learn the basics of electronics and programming.
+In semester two, students use the Tetrix Robotics building platform to build robots that solve various challenges.
 Working in teams, this class will not only prepare students for the upper level CCT Magnet Robotics classes, but also give them a strong foundation for in careers in robotics, engineering, programming, and project management.

-Advanced Robotics – In this advanced technology class students get to work with Tetrix, and other robotics kits and components.
-Students learn basic programming with LabVIEW as well as more advanced JAVA programing language.
-These students will gain understanding in project management for robot construction and operation as well as experience FTC regional and national competitions utilizing Modern Robotics components.
+Robotics and Automated Sys 2– In this dynamic technology class students get to work with: BEST, Seaperch, Solar Rollers and other robotics kits and components.
+Students learn basic programming with C, C+, and others and gain understanding in project management for robot construction and operation.
 Working in teams, this class will not only prepare students for the Pathways CCT Magnet Robotics class but also give them a strong foundation for careers in robotics, engineering, programming, and project management.

-Pathways Robotics – In this career pathways technology class students get to work with advanced robotics kits and components.
+Robotics and Automated Sys 3 / Robotics Design Practicum – In this career pathways technology class students get to work with advanced robotics kits and components.
 Students learn high level programming with LabVIEW, Java and ROBOT-C and gain understanding in project management for robot construction and operation.
 Students will participate in BEST and FRC Robotics competitions, design, build and maintain original FRC style robots, work on group dynamics, manage budgets, and develop sponsor relationships.
 Working in teams, this class will give students a strong foundation for careers in robotics, engineering, programming, and project management.